 Lessons of a Lifelong Learner

 Traditionally, Black History Month is a time to reflect upon, acknowledge and honor Black leaders who significantly changed and influenced America’s history.
 Just as it is important to honor those who came before us, it is just as necessary to acknowledge and spotlight those who are leaders today.
 During Black History Month, and throughout the year, we will profile a few of the many Black leaders and EL Education partners who are making waves in education.
-This blog post is a part of a series and you can read part one here.
+This blog post is a part of a series and you can read part one and part three now.

 , Restorative Practice Coordinator and a PE Teacher at Brooklyn Collaborative